chinapedia/wikipedia.abstract.en/Page/Dwight_D._Eisenhower.md

 It was originally intended for President Eisenhower to have a more active role in the campaign as he wanted to respond to attacks Kennedy made on his administration.
 However, First Lady Mamie Eisenhower expressed concern to Second Lady Pat Nixon about the strain campaigning would put on his heart and wanted the President to back out of it without letting him know of her intervention.
 Vice President Nixon himself also received concern from White House physician Major General Howard Snyder, who informed him that he could not approve a heavy campaign schedule for the President and his health had been exacerbated by Kennedy's attacks.
 Nixon then convinced Eisenhower not to go ahead with the expanded campaign schedule and limit himself to the original schedule.
 Nixon reflected that if Eisenhower had carried out his expanded campaign schedule he might have had a decisive impact on the outcome of the election, especially in states that Kennedy won with razor-thin margins.
 It was years later before Mamie told Dwight why Nixon changed his mind on Dwight's campaigning.[267]

-Eisenhower_farewell_address.ogg On January 17, 1961, Eisenhower gave his final televised Address to the Nation from the Oval Office.[268]
+On January 17, 1961, Eisenhower gave his final televised Address to the Nation from the Oval Office.[268]
 In his farewell speech, Eisenhower raised the issue of the Cold War and role of the U.S. armed forces.
 He described the Cold War: "We face a hostile ideology global in scope, atheistic in character, ruthless in purpose and insidious in method ..." and warned about what he saw as unjustified government spending proposals and continued with a warning that "we must guard against the acquisition of unwarranted influence, whether sought or unsought, by the military–industrial complex."[269]

 He elaborated, "we recognize the imperative need for this development ... the potential for the disastrous rise of misplaced power exists and will persist ...
 Only an alert and knowledgeable citizenry can compel the proper meshing of the huge industrial and military machinery of defense with our peaceful methods and goals, so that security and liberty may prosper together."[270]